bokeh/bokeh/sphinx/source/docs/dev_guide/creating_issues.rst

     This provides you with a list of the versions of relevant software packages.
     Copy and paste this information into your bug report.

-    Additionally, you should also provide information about your web browser's version, the version of your operating system, and the version of any other packages relevant to the bug you are reporting.

-Description of expected behavior and the observed behavior
+Issue details
     Describe the behavior you would have expected and the behavior you observed instead.

 Complete, minimal, self-contained example code that reproduces the issue
-    Please provide a code example that follows the `definition of a minimal, reproducible example at stackoverflow.com`_.
+    Provide a code example that follows the `definition of a minimal, reproducible example at stackoverflow.com`_.
     For more details, see `Craft Minimal Bug Reports at matthewrocklin.com`_.

 Stack traceback and/or browser JavaScript console output
-    Add any error messages or logs that might be helpful in reproducing and identifying the bug.
+    Optionally, add any error messages or logs that might be helpful in reproducing and identifying the bug.

 Screenshots or screencasts of the bug in action
     If possible, add additional information that might help understand what